 Malt whisky is made exclusively from malted barley.
-Spirit made from other grains that has been matured for three years in oak can also be called Scotch Whisky; but we are concentrating here on the production of malt whisky, so it is to barley that we turn as the starting point.
+Spirit made in Scotland from barley plus other grains that has been matured for three years in oak can also be called Scotch whisky; but we are concentrating here on the production of malt whisky, so it is to barley that we turn as the starting point.

-There's a view in parts of the distilling industry that only three things are important about the barley it uses.
-Firstly how much sugar it produces as it converts its natural starch during germination, secondly how much peat smoke it has been exposed to in the kiln, and thirdly how little solid product it is likely to carry through the brewing process into the wash to clog up the wash still.
-The idea that the barley used can also have an effect on the taste of the product dawned on parts of the brewing industry during the real ale revival of the 1970s: and is now becoming accepted by some distillers too.
+There's a view in much of the distilling industry that only three things are important about the barley it uses.
+The first is how much sugar it produces as it converts its natural starch during germination.
+The second is how much peat smoke it has been exposed to in the kiln.
+And the third is how little solid product it is likely to carry through the brewing process into the wash to clog up the wash still.
+This is slowly changing.
+The idea that the barley used can also have an effect on the taste of the product dawned on parts of the brewing industry during the real ale revival of the 1970s, and is now becoming accepted by some distillers too.

-All but these six distilleries buy in all their malted barley from the large scale industrial maltings such as the one at Port Ellen on Islay, or those near Burghead or Muir of Ord.
-These operate more quickly and efficiently than floor maltings, and the distiller can specify precisely the specifications of the malt to be received, all the way down to the exact degree to which it has been peated.
-At least one, Benromach, makes a point of buying in organic malted barley.
+Most distilleries buy in all their malted barley from the large scale industrial maltings such as the one at Port Ellen on Islay, or those near Burghead or Muir of Ord.
+These operate more quickly and efficiently than floor maltings, and the distiller can stipulate precisely the specifications of the malt to be received, all the way down to the exact degree to which it has been peated.
+Some, including Benromach, makes a point of buying in organic malted barley.
 For the rest of this page, however, we discuss floor maltings and you will just have to accept that most distilleries simply don't have them.

 Barley arriving at the distillery is conveyed up to the barley loft, which usually occupies the top floor of a building of at least three floors.
 At this stage it will be relatively dry (with a moisture content of just over 10%) and dormant.
 Barley is essentially a seed that contains some genetic instructions for the next generation plus a store of starch for energy to be used by the growing plant.